People

 Kristen started working in my lab on the population genetics of red-backed salamanders in fall 2014, and then she continued working with me as a full-time research technician throughout 2015.

 Sam completed summer research (2013) and an honors thesis on the spatial distribution of red-backed salamanders along a forest fragmentation gradient at Finger Lakes National Forest.
-Sam is working on an MS in Wildlife Ecology at West Virginia University.
+Sam completed an MS in Wildlife Ecology at West Virginia University and is now a biologist with the Mark Twain National Forest.